adobe/uix-sdk/README.md

 - `--no-git` to skip Git commit, tag, and push
 - `--no-publish` to skip NPM publish
 - `--registry=<registry url>` to override the default NPM repositories.
 Multiple `--registry=` arguments will publish to multiple repositories.
+- `--dry-run` to see what commands would be run first; the script will show the commands but not execute them.

 :information: **Warning: Must be working in an office or on the VPN for the Git push and NPM publish to work.**